Registering a New Compiler Engine in Cloud Native Compiler

 Cloud Native Compiler (CNC) does not have its own compiler - it is just server-side infrastructure for running the JIT compiler that ships inside of Azul Zulu Prime Builds of OpenJDK.
 This compiler is uploaded to CNC from the JVM in the form of a Compiler Engine.

 Each version of Azul Zulu Prime JVM contains a signed Compiler Engine distributable.
 Cloud Native Compiler comes with the Compiler Engine for Azul Zulu Prime JDK 21.09.1.0 pre-installed.
 You can manually upload other Compiler Engines to your Cloud Native Compiler or let the JVM auto-upload any missing compiler engines on startup.
 Compiler Engines are signed to prevent malicious versions of Compiler Engines from being installed.

 If an Azul Zulu Prime JVM connects to a Cloud Native Compiler that does not have the corresponding Compiler Engine installed, the JVM will automatically switch to performing optimizations on the client VM.

-For JVMs connecting to a CNC service in the same Kubernetes cluster, or connecting to a CNC service that is fronted by an external load-balancer, auto-uploading works with no additional configuration.
+For JVMs connecting to CNC in the same Kubernetes cluster, or connecting to CNC that is fronted by an external load-balancer, auto-uploading works with no additional configuration.

-For JVMs connecting to a CNC service in an external Kubernetes cluster with no external load-balancer, pass the IP address and port of the Cloud Native Compiler service’s gateway service in the
+For JVMs connecting to CNC in an external Kubernetes cluster with no external load-balancer, pass the IP address and port of Cloud Native Compiler’s gateway service in the

 --XX:CNCEngineUploadAddress flag.
 See Connecting a JVM to a Cloud Native Compiler for how to get the IP address of the